 Types of cryptocurrency mining farms

-Professional cryptocurrency miners use special equipment – regs and farms – to create cryptocurrency instead of a regular computer.
+Professional miners of cryptocurrency create cryptocurrency with the help of special equipment – rigs and farms – instead of a regular computer.

-A mining rig is a device made up of several pieces of computer hardware (video cards, motherboard, power supply, etc.) used for mining cryptocurrency.
-Multiple regs are combined to form a farm.
+A mining rig is a device consisting of several pieces of computer hardware (video cards, motherboard, power supply, etc.) used for mining cryptocurrency.
+Many rigs combined create a farm.

-A cryptocurrency farm is a group of devices combined into one system that is capable of performing calculations for cryptocurrency mining.
+A cryptocurrency farm is a set of devices combined into a united system, capable of carrying out the calculations that are required for cryptocurrency mining.

-In a broad sense, such a farm can be called any mechanism for mining digital currency.
-But among professional cryptocurrency miners it is common to distinguish three main types of farms.
+In a broad sense, one can call such a farm any mechanism for mining digital currency.
+Still, among professional miners of cryptocurrency, it is accepted to single out three basic types of farms.

 Based on a graphics adapter (video card)

-To mine cryptocurrency, as a rule, you need several video cards, at least 4-5.
-The advantage of such farms is that video adapters are easily reconfigured for the algorithms of creating cryptocurrency, while they have a manufacturer’s warranty, which reduces costs.
+To mine cryptocurrency, as a rule, several video cards are needed, at least 4-5.
+The advantage of such farms is that the video adapters are easily redesigned for the algorithms of creating cryptocurrency and they have a warranty from the manufacturer, which reduces costs.

-This type of farm is almost exhausted for bitcoin mining, but is being used for mining other cryptocurrencies.
+For mining of bitcoin, this type of farm is almost exhausted but finds a continuation in mining of other cryptocurrencies.

 Based on FPGA modules

-FPGA modules (field-programmable gate array) are programmable devices designed specifically for cryptocurrency mining.
-Such modules can be manually adjusted to perform a particular task.
+The FPGA module field-programmable gate array – is programmable devices designed for cryptocurrency mining.
+A module like that can be manually adjusted to the performance of a particular task.

-The performance of FPGA modules is almost the same as that of video adapters, but they do not need to be cooled.
+The performance of FPGA modules is almost the same as video adapters, but they do not need to be cooled.

 Based on ASIC chips

-In such farms, not video adapters, but special chips are used to solve tasks.
-ASIC (application-specific integrated circuit) chips are designed specifically for cryptocurrency mining, so the farm consumes less electricity and its performance increases.
+Such farms use not video adapters but special chips to solve tasks.
+So, ASIC—an application-specific integrated circuit—is designed for cryptocurrency mining, which means the farm consumes less electricity and its performance increases.

-It is not necessary to assemble such farms on your own, but their disadvantage is regular overheating, which requires equipment for cooling the chips.
-Another disadvantage is a high noise level, which makes it problematic to use such farms in domestic conditions.
+It is not necessary to assemble such farms on your own, but the disadvantages are regular overheating—which requires equipment for cooling the chips—and a high noise level, making it problematic to use such farms in domestic conditions.

 Alternative ways to mine cryptocurrency